+In addition, a single representative will be chosen from among those teaching on the Liberty Campus.

 3. The term of membership shall be two years.
 An individual may be re-elected to an unlimited number of successive terms.
 Terms of membership shall begin and terminate on August 1.